SimonMaracine/hospital-database-project/notes.md

   the reason why databases are part of a hospital as well.
 History of medical data and events is essential for any hospital of any size.
 Hospitals need to store data such as patients records, inventory and financial and administrative data.
 They may also collect and store quality data and metrics, which may be used for improvement.
 [1]
-- An another important aspect about hospital data is its confidentiality.
+- Another important aspect about hospital data is its confidentiality.
 Hospitals store a great amount of personal, but necessary information about their patients and that data needs to remain confidential and needs to be protected.
   "Encrypting sensitive patient data at rest and in transit is vital for preventing unauthorized access.
   Secure Socket Layer (SSL) and Transport Layer Security (TLS) protocols are commonly used to encrypt data